-You will find the services of the Episcopal
+We hope you will find the services of the Episcopal

 Before and After

-persons kneel for a private prayer before leaving.
-Others sometimes sit to listen to the organ postlude.
+the end of the service, some people kneel for a private prayer before leaving.
+Others sit to listen to the organ postlude.

 What Clergy Wear

 To add to the beauty and festivity of the services, and to signify their special ministries, the clergy

+fabric.
 Deacons wear the stole over one shoulder, priests and bishops over both shoulders.

 The Church Year

-Christmas itself lasts twelve days, after which we celebrate the feast of
+begins on the Sunday closest to November 30.
+The Christmas season lasts twelve days, after which we celebrate the feast of

 the Epiphany (January 6).

-the forty days of preparation for Easter, begins on Ash Wednesday.
+Lent, the forty days of preparation for Easter, begins on Ash Wednesday.
 Easter season lasts fifty

 in theme with one of the New Testament readings.